 FGM in Europe

-It is estimated that 600.000 women are living with the consequences of FGM in Europe.
+It is estimated that around 600.000 women are living with the consequences of FGM in Europe.
 This number is taken summing different studies done at national level with the numbers from an overall study based on the 2011 European Census, to fill the research gaps where needed.
 FGM exists in Europe and has been around for a long time.
 However, research has shown that there are still many challenges in Europe that need to be addressed in order to develop adequate national and European policies on FGM.

 While data does exist on FGM in Europe, obtaining the figures has always proven to be difficult and hindered by many challenges.
 The European Institute for Gender Equality (EIGE) plays a leading role in providing information and research on prevalence of female genital mutilation in the European Union and supports Member States to prevent and combat this harmful practice and has carried out three main studies on the subject (below).